zowe/docs-site/docs/troubleshoot/cli/known-cli.md

 # Known Zowe CLI issues

-The following topics contain information that can help you troubleshoot problems when you encounter unexpected behavior installing and using Zowe CLI.
+The following topics contain information that can help you troubleshoot problems when you encounter unexpected behavior installing and using Zowe&trade; CLI.

 ## *Command not found* message displays when issuing `npm install` commands